 Lattice Dystrophy occurs as a result of the accumulation of abnormal protein fibers, or amyloid deposits in the middle cornea layer called the corneal stroma.
 If these deposits become dense enough they will become opaque and affect the corneal transparency so that vision is reduced.
 If these deposits occur under the outermost layer, the epithelium, they can cause recurrent erosions of the cornea, which can be painful and disturb the normal corneal curvature, effecting vision.

-In instances where there are recurrent corneal erosions and pain, Drs.
-Michelson may prescribe eye drops, ointments and occasionally an eye patch or bandage soft contact lens.
-Early Lattice Dystrophy seems to respond well to Excimer Laser Phototherapeutic Keratectomy (PTK) whereas more serious cases may require a corneal transplant.
+In instances where there are recurrent corneal erosions and pain, we may prescribe eye drops, ointments and occasionally an eye patch or bandage soft contact lens.
+Early Lattice Dystrophy seems to respond well to Excimer Laser Phototherapeutic Keratectomy (PTK) whereas more serious cases may require a Corneal Transplant.

 Management & Treatment of Keratoconus